ethereum/hevm/doc/src/symbolic-execution-tutorial.md

   TxValue: 0x0
 ```

-Notice that it discovered two issues.
+Notice that hevm discovered two issues.
 The calldata in each case is the function
 signature that `cast` from `foundry` gives for the two functions:

 ```shell